Cardiac Resynchronization Therapy

 Check your incision area for any signs of infection.
 Let your healthcare provider know if you have any fever, redness, soreness, discharge, bleeding, or swelling.

 Make sure to have your healthcare provider check the functioning of your device regularly.
 This should be done at least once every 6 months.
+Most devices can be monitored remotely with a home communicator.

 Carry a CRT pacemaker identification card and let all your caregivers know about your device.